Feedback Detection for Live Predictors: Abstract

 \section{Abstract}

-A statistical predictor that is deployed in a live production system may perturb the features it uses to make predictions.
+A predictor that is deployed in a live production system may perturb the features it uses to make predictions.
 Such a feedback loop can occur, for example, when a model that predicts a certain type of behavior ends up causing the behavior it predicts, thus creating a self-fulfilling prophecy.
-This paper analyzes statistical feedback detection as a causal inference problem, and proposes a local randomization scheme that can be used to detect feedback in real-world problems.
-We apply our method to a predictive model currently in use at an internet company.
+In this paper we analyze predictor feedback detection as a causal inference problem, and introduce a local randomization scheme that can be used to detect non-linear feedback in real-world problems.
+We conduct a pilot study for our proposed methodology using a predictive system currently deployed as a part of a search engine.